 Your baby falls asleep in your lap while nursing, but as soon as you put them down, they start to cry.
 Does this sound familiar?
 It is pretty common among newborns.
 As their belly starts to get full, they tend to drift off to sleep, and when disturbed from that comfortable position, they might start to cry.

 If your baby cries excessively throughout the day, it might be due to colic, or they might be going through the PURPLE crying period.
 Infantile colic is defined as fussing or crying for more than three hours per day, for more than three days of the week.
 It is a common and self-limiting condition (2).

 Purple crying is a period when the baby may cry more each week between two and five months of age.
 This, too, resolves on its own (3).

-One of the prime reasons behind a baby crying is hunger.
+One of the prime reasons behind an infant crying is hunger.
 As newborns do not know any other way to communicate their needs, they tend to cry when hungry.
 Ensure your feeding schedule is on track and keep your baby’s belly full.

 6. Absence of a routine

 Babies sleep peacefully when they settle into a routine.
 When they are fed or put down to sleep at the right time, they are less likely to cry and fuss.
 This could be because they have clear expectations regarding their nap time or mealtime.